APIPaper/APICopilot/README.md

 </p>

 # 📊 Generated Prompts (To reproduce Results)
-To make the results reproduceable without implementation of APICopilot.
-We have generated prompts i.e knowledge agumented prompts and few-shot prompts for ChatGPT, Gemini and Llama.
+To ensure reproducibility without implementing APICopilot, we have generated prompts, including knowledge-augmented and few-shot prompts, for ChatGPT, Gemini, and Llama.😊
 ```text
 📂 APICopilot/
 ├── 📂 GeneratedPrompts/